microsoft/datashaper/javascript/schema/docs/report/schema.api.md

 //
 // @public (undocumented)
 export function createDataTableSchemaObject(input: FactoryInput<DataTableSchema>): DataTableSchema;

+// Warning: (ae-missing-release-tag) "createSchemaValidator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createSchemaValidator(): Ajv;

 // Warning: (ae-missing-release-tag) "createWorkflowSchemaObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //